Hilbert Curve Projection Distance for Distribution Comparison: Variants of the Hilbert Curve Projection Distance

-\textbf{Projection robust Hilbert curve projection distance (PRHCP distance).} The IPRHCP distance considers the integration of the HCP distances defined in all $q$-dimensional subspaces.
-When assuming the two distributions differ only on one low-dimensional subspace, as the projection robust Wasserstein (PRW) distance~\citep{lin2020projection} does, we can avoid the integration and just consider the maximal possible HCP distance among all projections, which leads to the proposed PRHCP distance, i.e., $\text{PRHCP}_{p,q}(\mu,\nu):=\sup _{\E \in \mathbb{S}_{d, q}} \text{HCP}_{p}\left({P_\E}_{\#} \mu, {P_\E}_{\#} \nu\right)$.
+The IPRHCP distance considers the integration of the HCP distances defined in all $q$-dimensional subspaces.
+When assuming the two distributions differ only on one low-dimensional subspace, as the projection robust Wasserstein (PRW) distance~\cite{lin2020projection} does, we can avoid the integration and just consider the maximal possible HCP distance among all projections, which leads to the proposed projection robust Hilbert curve projection (PRHCP) distance. \begin{definition} Suppose that probability measures $\mu,\nu\in\mathscr{P}_\infty(\RR^d)$.
+The $p$-order $q$-dimensional projection robust Hilbert curve projection distance is defined as